Mar 17, 2020

 How to Properly Set Up WordPress AMP

-According to a study conducted by Google, over 50% of search queries worldwide are conducted via mobile devices.
-As such, ensuring that your WordPress site loads quickly (and looks great) for those searchers should be a priority.
+According to a study, over 50% of Google search queries worldwide are conducted via mobile devices.
+As such, ensuring that your WordPress site both loads quickly and looks great at the same time, those types of searches should be a priority.
 Fortunately, the Google Accelerated Mobile Pages (AMP) initiative makes this task much easier.

 In this article, we’ll explain how to set up WordPress AMP in two ways:

 We’ll also explain what WordPress AMP actually is, and discuss how to validate it after the setup process is complete.
 Let’s dive in!

 What WordPress AMP Is (And How It Can Benefit Your Site)